ianderrington/genai/docs/Understanding/prompting/index.md

 Because often an individual query or generation may be insufficient to produce the desired outputs, it may be necessary to use [cognitive architectures](../agents/cognitive_architecture.md) including _chains_ and _graphs_  that consist of multiple, and often different individual prompts and calls to LLM models.

-This page, we describe one-shot prompting methods, may function with a single call to an LLM.
+This page, we describe prompting methods, may function with a single call to an LLM.
 Note that much of what is applicable in single-prompts may transfer to the [cognitive architectures](../agents/cognitive_architecture.md).

 It is important to note, that while [manual methods](#manual-methods) are helpful, if not essential, [automatic methods](#automatic-prompting-methods) have become common and may help to reduce burdens of identifying sufficiently optimal prompts for certain models and situations.
 Because providing additional context through few-shot examples can improve results, [retrieval augmented prompting](#retrieval-augmented-prompting) can be successfully used to extract more effective solutions.